mark-me/mark-me.github.io/_pages/tutorials/statistical-tests/statistical-tests.md

 | 2 Related samples | [McNemar's test](/statistical-tests-categorical/#mcnemars-test) | [Wilcoxon Signed-Rank Test](/statistical-tests-ordinal/#wilcoxon-signed-rank-test) | [Paired t-test](/statistical-tests-gaussian/#paired-t-test) |
 | Association 2 variables | [Contigency coefficients](/statistical-tests-categorical/#contigency-coefficients) | [Spearman correlation](/statistical-tests-ordinal/#spearman-correlation) | [Pearson correlation](/statistical-tests-gaussian/#pearson-correlation) |

 All descriptive methods and statistical tests associated with the lower information value variables can be applied to the higher information variables.
 So you can calculate a mode, which I've here associated with categorical variables, for ordinal and Gaussian variables as well.
 Although you can do the same for statistical tests, you should prefer the test associated with the variable level if you can: these tests increase the chances of finding the smallest p-value, since they include most of the variable's information value.
+The next tutorials will zoom in on the tests for [categorical variables](/statistical-tests-categorical/), [ordinal variables](/statistical-tests-ordinal/) and [Guassian variables](/statistical-tests-gaussian/).